Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 A similar story showcasing how what we do matters makes its rounds through the internet every few years.

-The Starfish story follows a little boy walking along a beach filled with starfish who washed ashore in an abnormally high tide.
-There are millions of starfish drying out in the sand, and the little boy picks them up, one by one, and tosses them back into the ocean, where they have a chance to survive.
+The Starfish story follows a little boy walking along a beach filled with starfish that washed ashore in an abnormally high tide.
+Millions of starfish lay drying out in the sand, and the little boy picks them up, one by one, and tosses them back into the ocean, where they have a chance to survive.

 The boy grabs a starfish and chucks it into the ocean.
 He then turned to the man and said, “It made a difference for that one.”